 Rapid City Information

-Western Dakota Tech is located in Rapid City at the foothills of the beautiful Black Hills.
+Western Dakota Technical College is located in Rapid City at the foothills of the beautiful Black Hills.
 Just 20 miles from the Mount Rushmore National Memorial, Rapid City is the second largest city in South Dakota with an estimated 2018 population of more than 75,000.
 (U.S. Census Bureau July 1, 2018.)

 Home to ponderosa forests, rippling streams, iconic monuments, and a rich western history, Rapid City greets more than 3 million tourists from around the world each year.
 Home to numerous year-round museums, golf courses, and hundreds of events ranging from hockey games to festivals, and more, there is never a shortage of things to do and places to explore.